All lifelong learning courses are for people aged 19 years and over on 31 August 2023.

 You must also have lived in the UK for a minimum period which will differ depending on, for example, whether you are a UK national or not (please speak to a member of staff if you have any queries about your eligibility).

-Course fees can be made up of a tuition fee, and sometimes an examination or assessment fee and a materials fee.
+Course fees can be made up of a tuition fee, sometimes an examination or assessment fee and a materials fee.

 Pay for your course

 There are several ways you can pay for your lifelong learning course.

 Pay in full

 If your course fee is less than £70 you must make full payment at enrolment.
 Your position on the course is not secure until payment has been made.

 If your course fee is £70 or more, you can pay in three equal instalments over three consecutive months in cash or via a debit/credit card.